Lemoncode/CSS_Samples/02 Isolated demos parcel/01 basic/02 Specifying Property Values/README.md

 }
 ```

-1. The paragraph inside of the div will be 25%, because the p element has to be the 50% relative to its parent, in this case the div.
+1. The paragraph inside of the div will be 50%, because the p element inherits parent width.

 ## Lets play with p element selector to specify values, by using different approachs